j7111/mlproj/README.md

 - `naive_bayes.ipynb`: We build a naive Bayes classifier, utilizing the mathematics of Bayes' Theorem.
 We compare our results and accuracy scores to scikit-learn's standard model.

 - `xgboost.ipynb`: Following along the mathematical foundations of standard gradient boosting + XGBoost, we developed a basic XGBoost model from scratch.
-This project emphasizes understanding the underlying mathematics rather than achieving optimal model performance, as demonstrated by comparisons with the standard XGBoost implementation."# decentralized-app"
+This project emphasizes understanding the underlying mathematics rather than achieving optimal model performance.
-"# decentralized-app"
-"# mlproj"